Moving to University is a big change, but your music can come along with you with these five portable music solutions…

 As a result, many students feel as if they have to put their musical activities on hold.
 Well, you can’t take your piano with you, or pack up your entire studio, can you?

 Well, that’s not strictly true.
 There are a number of portable music solutions available, whether you play piano, guitar or record and produce music at home.
 Here are five great examples…

-Weighing in at just 11.5kg, and with a slim line design, the P-45 is the ideal practice piano for students living away during term time.
-It can be easily transported in even a modestly sized car, but still features a high quality weighted hammer action keyboard, a small selection of high quality sounds and built in speakers.
+Weighing in at just 11.5kg, and with a slim line design, the Yamaha P-45 Stage Piano is the ideal practice piano for students living away during term time.
+It can be easily transported in even a modestly sized car, but still features a high quality weighted hammer action keyboard, a small selection of high-quality sounds and built-in speakers.